 Gift guide number 5 has arrived!
-It’s not a giveaway, but it is filled with gift ideas for toddlers, school-age kids and tweens (and a rattle too!), with some fun stocking stuffers mixed in.
+It’s filled with gift ideas for toddlers, school-age kids and tweens (and a rattle too!), with some fun stocking stuffers mixed in.
 This guide is based on much of what’s on my own kids’ wishlists this year.

 – Retro pedal car.
 There are so many great-looking options out there!
 Vintage tow-trucks, fire engines and airplanes.
 I thought the mustang was cute for girls or boys.